uberentwickelt/CS1411/Assignments/Assignment2/ReadMe.md

 If you have been successful in cloning the directory as in Assingment1, you only need to run git pull inside of CS1411

-**Important** Submit your completed assignment to D2L as assignment2-<username>.ps1.
+**Important** You will only edit Assignment2.ps1 for this assignment.
+Submit your completed assignment to D2L as assignment2-<username>.ps1.
 For example, assignment2-lhundt1234.ps1

 Points will be deducted for not submitting the assignment correctly.
 Submissions will only be accepted through D2L.